Who is a Sales Technician?

 What Does a Sales Technician Do?

-- Meeting with potential clients to understand their technical needs.
+- Client Meetings: Meeting with potential and existing clients to understand their needs and offer solutions.

-- Preparing and delivering technical presentations and demonstrations.
+- Technical Presentations: Preparing and delivering technical presentations to explain complex product functionalities.

 How to Become a Sales Technician in India?

-Becoming a Sales Technician in India requires a combination of technical education, sales skills, and relevant experience.
+Becoming a Sales Technician in India requires a combination of education, technical skills, and sales acumen.
 Here's a step-by-step guide:

 -